Until recently the recurrent theme for most industry sectors was one of retrenchment, with a consequent freeze or reduction in IT spending.

 The disjunction between IT and business strategies has been largely to blame: IT staff, ignorant of business drivers, have determined the investment programme, unchallenged by non-technical executives who did not understand fully what was going on.

-It is this close link between IT and other elements in an organization that is key to both growth and, where necessary, reductions in spending.
+It is this close link between IT and other elements in an organisation that is key to both growth and, where necessary, reductions in spending.

 There remains much discussion about the need for IT to be 'properly aligned to the business', and in many commentaries this is presented as a formal analysis whereby the business strategy is reviewed with subsequent development of the IT strategy.